3 Ways To Avoid A Financial Tsunami in A Divorce

 Make logical financial decisions.

-So, whether splitting assets in a community property state or an equitable distribution state, it’s important that both spouses try to work through some high level decisions together.
+So, whether splitting assets in a community property state or an equitable distribution state, both spouses must try to work through some high-level decisions together.

 By reaching at least some financial common ground before meeting with attorneys or mediators, the spouses will mitigate the number of legal ‘turns’ in the agreement, thereby saving a significant amount in legal communication and fees.